adamjleonard/adamjleonard.github.com/_posts/2014-08-19-the-choice-is-yours.markdown

 I found a job in NY, borrowed some money to pay rent, and started focusing on myself opposed to having the need of someone else to fulfill my happiness.

+> "Right now you are one choice away from a new beginning – one that leads
+> you toward becoming the fullest human being you can be." - Oprah Winfrey

 You see, choice is the most powerful of tools that a person can have.
 Every thing that we are presented with in life is a choice.
 You choose